A block never seemed so long. He couldn’t walk as fast as he’d like, but the zombies kept slipping, making it easy to stay ahead.

 The zombie began to move closer, its jaw snapping open and closed.
 He just couldn’t hold it away any longer.
 Turning his head, he braced the weapon against his cheekbone and let the zombie go.

 It lunged forward; teeth clamping closed an inch from Roger’s flesh.
-A moment later, cold gore ran over his fingers and pooled on the warmth of his cheek as the zombie came to rest on top of him, the icicle embedded deep within its brain.
+A moment later, cold gore ran over his fingers and pooled on the warmth of his cheek as the zombie came to rest on top of him.
+The icicle was embedded deep within its brain, where it had entered through the things eye socket.

 Roger didn’t know whether to cry or laugh, instead, he turned his head and vomited.
 His heart was triple-hammering away again.
 He jerked and twisted under the twice-dead body and worked himself free.
 Gaining his hands and knees, he crawled three feet away before collapsing.
 It felt like his body was coming apart–heart hammering, stomach wretching, body trembling with adrenaline–but beneath that, was the euphoria of being alive.